 The language should not arbitrarily restrict nesting.
-Some leightweight formats don't allow extra block content in places like list items or tables, and some don't allow inline content in code blocks or screens.
+Some lightweight formats don't allow extra block content in places like list items or tables, and some don't allow inline content in code blocks or screens.

-The syntax should accomodate all info elements.
+The syntax should accommodate all info elements.
 Info elements in Mallard are critical for the automatic linking features, and many people rely on features like revision and status tracking.